dudeperf3ct/dudeperf3ct.github.io/sensei/howard_marks.md

 The greatest thing I was ever taught was back around ’73 or ’74.
 Somebody said, “I’m going to tell you about the three stages of the bull market.
 In the first stage, just a few incredibly insightful people understand that there could be improvement.
 In the second stage, most people recognize that improvement is actually taking place.
 In the third stage, everybody and his brother believes that things will only get better forever.”

 Investing is the only place where people buy less when things go on sale, and I think this is really important for investors and especially new investors to realize.
 Even Buffet says, “I like hamburgers.
 And when the hamburgers go on sale, I eat more hamburgers.”

+I think I’ve been the luckiest person on the planet.
+And I think it was to that that people were responding.
+But I get into arguments with people and a lot of people say, “Oh—!”
+Well, what started the article is, I read a piece that quoted some Silicon Valley guy who says, “Success is never accidental.
+You make your own luck.”
+And I don’t agree.
+I think luck is a real thing and it’s important and it’s inherently unfair, but that’s life.

 Quotes
 ===========================